-- 1 Click the Start button and click Help and Support. - 2 Type hardware troubleshooter in the Search field and click the arrow to start the search. - 3 Click Hardware Troubleshooter in the Search Results list - 4 In the Hardware Troubleshooter list, click I need to resolve a hardware conflict on my computer, and click Next.
+- 1 Click the Start button and click Help and Support. - 2 Type hardware troubleshooter in the Search field and click the arrow to start the search. - 3 Click Hardware Troubleshooter in the Search Results list. - 4 In the Hardware Troubleshooter list, click I need to resolve a hardware conflict on my computer, and click Next.

-Using Microsoft[®] Windows[®] XP System Restore
+Using Microsoft® Windows® XP System Restore

 The Microsoft Windows XP operating system provides System Restore to allow you to return your computer to an earlier operating state (without affecting data files) if changes to the hardware, software, or other system settings have left the computer in an undesirable operating state.
-See the Windows Help and Support Center (see "Finding Information" on page 5) for information about using System Restore.
+See the Windows Help and Support Center for information about using System Restore (see "Finding Information" on page 5 for information about accessing the Windows Help and Support Center).

-NOTICE: Make regular backups of your data files.
+D NOTICE: Make regular backups of your data files.
 System Restore does not monitor your data files or recover them.